Kobi Kambon: Academic career

-Kambon is a retired professor of psychology from the Psychology Department at Florida A&M University.
 During his 30-year career at Florida A&M, Kambon held the role of department chair from 1985 to 1997, and also served as Coordinator of the Community Psychology Graduate Program.
-Kambon's emphasis on Africentric views shifted the Psychology Department as a whole towards a more African centered perspective, and Kambon is credited with inspiring a dramatic increase in Psychology graduates of African descent from Florida A&M, making it one of the highest producing departments in the country in that respect.
+Kambon's emphasis on Afrocentric views shifted the Psychology Department as a whole towards a more African centered perspective, and Kambon is credited with inspiring a dramatic increase in Psychology graduates of African descent from Florida A&M, making it one of the highest producing departments in the country in that respect.

-Kambon has written, developed and contributed to well over 60 scholarly publications, five of which are books.
-He is the author of two text books, titled African/Black Psychology in the American Context (1998) and The African Personality in America (1992), that have been used and praised by scholars and students at institutions across the country.
-Kambon has also developed various instruments and measures to assess Black personality and mental health variables.
+Kambon wrote, developed and contributed to over 60 scholarly publications, including five books.
+He was the author of two text books, titled African/Black Psychology in the American Context (1998) and The African Personality in America (1992), that have been used and praised by scholars and students at institutions across the country.
+Kambon also developed various instruments and measures to assess Black personality and mental health variables.

 Major contributions

 African (Black) psychology: issues and synthesis

-In his widely cited article African (Black) Psychology: Issues and Synthesis, Kobi Kambon provides a general overview of his Africentric approach to studying the psychology of Black Americans.
-He argues that while most Black psychologists recognize the need for a Black psychology, some fail to consider that it might be an undertaking that is entirely separable from Western Psychology.
-Kambon suggests that to study Black psychology as contained within Western Psychology is to ignore African cultural and philosophical antecedents, thereby framing modern Black psychology as a set of mere reactions to Western culture and oppression.
-Kambon calls much of this work "Western psychology in blackface", referring to the psychologists involved as conceptually incarcerated thinkers, stuck within a Eurocentric framework of psychology.
+In his article African (Black) Psychology: Issues and Synthesis, Kobi Kambon provided a general overview of his Africentric approach to studying the psychology of Black Americans.
+He argued that while most Black psychologists recognize the need for a Black psychology, some fail to consider that it might be an undertaking that is entirely separable from Western Psychology.
+Kambon suggested that to study Black psychology as contained within Western Psychology is to ignore African cultural and philosophical antecedents, thereby framing modern Black psychology as a set of mere reactions to Western culture and oppression.
+Kambon called much of this work "Western psychology in blackface", referring to the psychologists involved as conceptually incarcerated thinkers, stuck within a Eurocentric framework of psychology.

-Kambon insists that it is reasonable to conceptualize an African (Black) Psychology as existing independently of Western Psychology based on the fact that African cultures existed, and even preceded Western cultures.
-Race, he argues, "constitutes the principal binding condition underlying the evolution of definitional systems which in their most basic fundamental nature have a 'racial component'."
+Kambon insisted that it is reasonable to conceptualize an African (Black) Psychology as existing independently of Western Psychology based on the fact that African cultures existed, and even preceded Western cultures.
+Race, he argued, "constitutes the principal binding condition underlying the evolution of definitional systems which in their most basic fundamental nature have a 'racial component'."
 Thus, African psychologies initially evolved within African definitional systems.
 A problem emerges, however, when an alien definitional system, or worldview, is foisted upon a people for whom the worldview was not designed, and within which they are negatively viewed.

-This, Kambon argues, is the context in which Black individuals are expected to exist and thrive, despite the fact that a European reality structure is a definitional system that does not give legitimacy to African social realities.
-Given this cultural and psychological "incarceration", Kambon advocates for a Black psychology that allows African Americans to consciously resist European reality structures in favor of an African worldview that affirms their existence, thereby restoring what Kambon calls "Africanity" to its centrality in the Natural Order.
+This, Kambon argued, is the context in which Black individuals are expected to exist and thrive, despite the fact that a European reality structure is a definitional system that does not give legitimacy to African social realities.
+Given this cultural and psychological "incarceration", Kambon advocated for a Black psychology that allows African Americans to consciously resist European reality structures in favor of an African worldview that affirms their existence, thereby restoring what Kambon called "Africanity" to its centrality in the Natural Order.